openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

 Check the **Mark as Complete** box to move onto the next step.

 ## Send the publication notifications
 The last step before publishing the article is setting the publication notifications.
-This is an optional step that allows you to notify authors, co-authors, section editors or others you may wish to notify of publication.
+This is an optional step that allows you to notify authors, co-authors, section editors of publication.
 You can add people in either the CC or BCC fields.
 You can also amend the subject line, email body, and add attachments.

 The dates/times you see in the email correspond to the timezone set in your user profile or the default timezone (UTC) if none has been set.